caikovsky/counters-app/README.md

  * Missing proper batch deletion error handling (it should indicate if any request fails)
  * Search should open a custom Searchable Activity
  * Increase test coverage
+ * Add NetworkBoundResource to Room (already started in `feature/room` branch but not integrated yet)

 ## 🕵🏻‍♂️ Known issues
- * No results layout only shows when the second character is typed
+ * The `no results` layout from searching counters only shows when the second character is typed
  * Swipe refresh works while Search is activated (it should be disabled to avoid inconsistencies)
+ * Fix current implementation to show keyboard when opening the `CreateCounterFragment` automatically